-You’re well past the point in your life where you’re scared of monsters in the closet or under your bed.
-So why are you still plagued by freaky nightmares—or just plain bizarre dreams?
+You’re well past the point in your life where you’re scared of the dark.
+So why are you still plagued by frightening nightmares—or just plain bizarre dreams?

 It’s true that nightmares and disturbing dreams prove most common in young kids.
-But they plague plenty of grown-ups, too: Up to 29% of us report having nightmares once a week, according to findings in the Journal of Clinical Sleep Medicine.
+But they plague plenty of grown-ups, too: Up toreport having nightmares once a week, according to findings in the Journal of Clinical Sleep Medicine.

-But when it comes to the content of those unpleasant dreams, there are plenty of theories.
-Here’s a look at five surprising factors that might play a role.
+And when it comes to the content of those unpleasant dreams, there are plenty of theories.

 1. You ate a huge, spicy meal for dinner.